algorithmist/algorithmist.github.io/algos/aho_corasick/index.md

 ## The goto function

-Constructing the goto function is actually the same as constructing the trie in the preceding section!
+Constructing the goto function is actually the same as constructing the trie in the preceding section! **NOTE/TODO: We don't actually say how to do this in the preceding section.**
 There is one minor difference pertaining to how we handle output nodes.
 Instead of labelling a node terminating the path for a keyword as an output node, we instead add a reference to this node and the corresponding keyword to the output function (described [below](#the_output_function)).
-The reason for this will become clear once we explain the construction of the failure function, which also contributes to the output function.
-The final difference from the trie construction above is the addition of a loopback edge on the root node for every character that does not have an outgoing edge from the root.
-At this point, we’ve built the structure shown in \cref{fig:ac:goto}.
+The reason for this will become clear once we explain the construction of the failure function, which also contributes elements to the output function.
+The final difference from the trie construction above is the addition of a loopback edge on the root node for every character without an outgoing edge from the root.
+At this point, we've built the structure shown in **TODO: Fix this ref**\cref{fig:ac:goto}.

 ## The failure function